It was January 1st, 2019.

 We started out thinking it would be fun to read through Steve Wells’ Skeptic’s Annotated Bible together.
 For a few days, we would read all of the actual verses (in the King James translation) along with all of the listed contradictions.
 It didn’t take long for us to decide that the KJV just wasn’t a practical way to read the bible for the first time, so we would have one person do the actual reading from the New King James Version from this website, and the other person would chime in with the contradictions from the book.
 Eventually we just dropped the book altogether, because we didn’t have time for so many contradictions, and for the rest of the year we read exclusively from the YouVersion bible app on my phone.

 The NKJV wasn’t much better.
-If I could go back to last year, I probably would have read the New International Version.
+If I could go back to last year, I probably would have read the New International Version for readability or the New Revised Standard Version for accuracy.
 Unsurprisingly, the NKJV didn’t really make any sense.
 Granted, the bible probably wouldn’t make much sense no matter what.
 It goes without saying that it wasn’t a pleasant read, it wasn’t well written, and the main character was an absolute douche.